kyoung/trek/PMO.md

   - Rely more on class variables for these things

 # Current Sprint
+- [ ] Engineering warning on dangerous power level bumps
+  - [ ] Refresh the side screen when power levels are no longer critical
+  - [ ] Risks to systems should be made clear
+  - [ ] Systems should be damaged more than they currently are from over use
+  - [ ] EPS blowout status needs much better visual representation
+    - [ ] include sound effect and cracked screen as well

 - [ ] Hotfix
   - [x] Torpedoes are loading with illegal yeild values...